‘There may be other people in Wichita who may be compromised’: Wichita couple heads south to Texas to get vaccinated

-A Wichita couple, not wanting to wait weeks to get their vaccine, found a way around and were able to get their shot months before most pe9ople their age.
+WICHITA, Kan.
+(KSNW) – A Wichita couple, not wanting to wait weeks to get their vaccine, found a way around and were able to get their shot months before most people their age.

-David and Sheryl Hill are both in their mid to late 60’s and with one of them having pre-existing health conditions they would not wait any longer for a vaccine, so they took a shot.
+David and Sheryl Hill are both in their mid to late 60s, and with one of them having pre-existing health conditions, they would not wait any longer for a vaccine.

 Sheryl and her husband David are just hours removed from getting their second Moderna vaccine shot this month.

-“I was so worried about my wife catching this. it would not be good.
-She is protected and I feel 100 percent better,” said David Hill.
+“I was so worried about my wife catching this.
+It would not be good.
+She is protected, and I feel 100% better,” said David Hill.

 With long lines and an even longer wait to get the vaccine in Kansas, David and Sheryl hit the road and went down to Amarillo, Texas to get their shots at the beginning of January.

-Sheryl added, “There is a real element of welcome and care that is just pervasive.”
+“There is a real element of welcome and care that is just pervasive,” Sheryl added.

 The shot left them both with somewhat sore arms but more peace of mind as Sheryl has been dealing with health conditions that put her especially at risk.
 She feels great knowing she can leave the house again and wants people to know there are ways to cut the long lines to get your shot.

-David added, “That is my main motivation because there may be other people in Wichita who may be compromised like my wife.”
+“That is my main motivation because there may be other people in Wichita who may be compromised like my wife,” David added.